 Real-world business processes are simply more useful if they can use data from SQL databases, web services and other back end systems.

 You also want to save the resulting data and documents in an electronic document management system.

 Integration’s importance cannot be overstated.
 The applications are endless:

-- Travel Expense Reimbursements can integrate with databases or accounting systems to ease the process for employees.
+- Your expense approval system can integrate with databases or accounting systems to ease the process for employees.

 Similarly, business process management software should always be paired with electronic document management.
 There are hundreds of EDM systems from SharePoint to Oracle and it’s likely you already have one.
 If so, make sure that your automated workflows can write their data & documents to the system, that they’re automatically indexed and that it does not require any manual data entry or other work.

 This is an obvious one.
 Internal business processes like purchase orders, expense reports and leave requests contain sensitive and confidential data.
 If you trust them to a vendor, you should rightfully care about data security.

 Whether you choose Cloud or On-Premise, security will always be a concern.
 You should vet out your vendor’s security policies, framework and capabilities with care.
 Things to consider:

 - Is the data encrypted everywhere?
 Obvious things like using secure data centers, storage, network and data centers.